Notice Period Penalty: Is My Company's 20% Salary Deduction Fair for a Shortfall?

 tajsateesh

-Coming to your statement "At the time of joining four years back, the contract had 1 month notice period", a company can change the policies anytime.
-But they have to inform the employees about the changes--thru any commonly used means.
-However, even if the company didn't, it could be tough to prove.
+Regarding your statement, "At the time of joining four years back, the contract had a 1-month notice period," a company can change the policies anytime.
+However, they must inform the employees about the changes through any commonly used means.
+Even if the company didn't, it could be tough to prove.

-Frankly, I guess you don't have any option than going by the rules now.
-Next time, pl go thru any Offer with a fine-comb before signing on the dotted-line.
+Frankly, I guess you don't have any option other than going by the rules now.
+Next time, please go through any offer with a fine-tooth comb before signing on the dotted line.

 TS